 - Over 30 chatbot templates to choose from

 - FAQ chatbots one can optimize for any business type

 - More than 17 different triggers

 - Easily personalized and customized widgets that blend in with the look of any website

 - Freemium version available

-Gorgias is a good option for medium-sized businesses—it combines a Shopify chatbot tool and a ticketing system.
-It’s a useful tracking and segmentation tool that will allow companies to offer a more personalized approach to their customers.
+Gorgias is a good option for medium-sized businesses as it combines a Shopify chatbot tool and a ticketing system.
+It’s a useful tracking and segmentation tool that allows companies to offer a more personalized approach to their customers.

 - 30+ integrations, including those with messaging platforms and social media